Orlando Criminal Expungement Lawyer | The Wiseman Law Firm

 Common Cases That May Qualify For Expungement

 Arrests that did not result in a conviction are often the strongest candidates for expungement or sealing in Orlando.
 Cases where the State of Florida chose not to file charges, where charges were nolle prossed, or where you completed a pretrial diversion program may all be eligible.
+For minors who complete diversion programs for a non violent misdemeanor, juvenile diversion expungement may be available under Florida law, allowing these records to be sealed or expunged and preventing them from appearing on future background checks.
+Additionally, early juvenile expungement is an option for young adults aged 18 to 21 who wish to have their juvenile records cleared before the automatic expungement timeline.
+Records for a minor maintained by FDLE are automatically expunged at a certain age unless the minor committed a serious felony offense.
 Cases involving drug charges and misdemeanor offenses where adjudication was withheld are also frequently eligible for record sealing.
 Our attorney evaluates the specific details of your case — including the charges, disposition, and your full criminal history — to identify the best available option.

 Speak With the Orlando Expungement Lawyer at The Wiseman Law Firm